andyw8/rubymotion_generators/README.md

     cd rubymotion_generators
     thor motion:generate view welcome #=> app/welcome_view.rb
-    thor motion:generate table_view_controller people #=> generates app/people_table_view_controller.rb
+    thor motion:generate table_view_controller people #=> app/people_table_view_controller.rb

 ## Current Limitations

-The output files are created the rubymotion_generators project so you'll need to copy them into your app.
+The output files are created within the rubymotion_generators project so will need to be manually copied into your app.
 This will not be necessary once the project becomes a gem.

 ## To Do